TriumphLLC/Blend4Web/doc_src/animation.rst

 Baking is performed with the armature object selected.

-The actors that will be baked are listed in the window with the list of actors.If the list is empty, all avalible actors will be baked.
+The actors that will be baked are listed in the window with the list of actors.
+If the list is empty, all available actors will be baked.

 *Name*
     The current action name from the list of actions being baked.